Visualisation in Badminton| Knowing where to place the shuttle and trying to anticipate your opponent’s next move, will always put you one step ahead.

 Watching videos of experts playing will give you a great idea as to how they tend to formulate rallies in such a way that they are able to anticipate their opponent’s move and dominate the rally.

-Besides watching matches on TV or online, if you really want to take your game to a better level, before playing a match you should sit down and visualise yourself playing.
-This implies creating rallies in your heading, visualising where to hit next, what stroke to chose and if under pressure how to come out of it.
+Besides watching matches online or on TV, you should sit down and imagine yourself playing.
+Visualisation in Badminton means creating rallies in your head, visualising where to hit next, what stroke to chose and if under pressure how to come out of it.

 Doing a full mental assessment of what’s to come next will help you prepare better.
-A player will be more ready and aware of his/her options.
+A player will be more ready and aware of the options.

-This link is to a video, that may not be Badminton oriented but talks about the importance of mental imagery and visualisation.
+The video below might not be tailor made for this sport, but talks about the importance of mental imagery and visualising.
+The content can help you with the process of visualisation in Badminton.
 It will give you a better understanding of how the mind plays an extremely vital role.